 The best thing about Android is how customizable it is.
 Not everyone likes the default actions assigned to certain buttons or button combinations, and one of the most common complaints is with the home button on the older Samsung Galaxy devices.
 It is possible to make the home button do what you want, rather than what the manufacturer decided, using the following workaround.

-Samsung, along with many other manufacturers, are leaving the home button by the wayside as the ever-increasing displays gobble up more and more of the smartphone's front panel.
-The stylish Samsung Galaxy S8 was the first flagship from the Korean company to ditch it, and now even lower-range devices such as the next Galaxy A8 will follow suit.
+Samsung, along with many other manufacturers, is leaving the home button by the wayside as the ever-increasing displays gobble up more and more of the smartphone's front panel.
+The stylish Samsung Galaxy S8 was the first flagship from the Korean company to ditch it, and now even lower-range devices in the A-series follow suit.
 Nonetheless, the physical home button still has its fans, and we'll show you how to get the most out of it.

 For demonstration purposes, we're using a Samsung Galaxy S7 on Android Nougat, although it should work on most phones that have a physical home button.
 By default, a double-tap of the S7 home button takes you to the camera shortcut but, for the purposes of this tutorial, we want to make it launch the Play Store instead.
 On older Galaxy devices, a single tap of the physical home button will bring you to your home screen, a double-tap launches S Voice, and long-press launch Google Now with a long press.